naeimzarei/Budgetopolis/DesignDoc.md

 ## 5) Story and Narrative

-* __Back Story:__ The School of Government at UNC originally built this game to help newly elected city and council members to think about how to properly spend hte local government budget.
-This game was originally a board game and is now being transformed into a web app.
+* __Back Story:__ The players are part of a newly elected city council to represent an assigned city/county.
+The city council is responsible for maintaining a well balanced budget that also holds their "values" to a high regard.

 * __Plot Elements:__ There is no clear plot in the game as it is instructional in manner.
 However, there are rounds of gameplay.
 Each round will consist of each group making budgetary decisions.
 There is no winner in the game, so there is no distinct conclusion.
 The game ends with the group reflecting on their budgetary choices and seeing how well they were able to maintain their community values.

-* __Game Story Progression:__ There is no game story progression.
-There are only rounds.
+* __Game Story Progression:__ Each round, there are scenarios that are imposed on the "city council" (players) which will prompt them to make necessary changes to the budget; once the budget is changed, the group can move on to the next scenario.
+These scenarios are how the game progresses until the end.

 * __Cut Scenes:__ There will be no cut scenes.
 There will be rounds where the game pauses and waits for the group to make a decision.

 ## 6) Game World

-* __General Look and Feel of the World:__ There is no real "world" in Budgetopolis.
+* __General Look and Feel of the World:__ The world is the city in which the players are governing.
+The "flavor" deals with the values that the group selected (which will influence game play- ex/social media posts, happiness bar indicator).

 * __Areas:__ The only areas for this online game is really the game board and the different parts of the webpage that can be interacted with.